ManlyMouse/PHYS4130-S26/FinalProjects/Emma/Writeup.md

 ## Resulting Animations and Graphs

-There are various animations and graphs resulting from this project.
-We will beging with the first iteration of the project where the heat diffusion was not conserved.
+We will begin with the first iteration of the project where the heat diffusion was not conserved.
 We can see the following three animations for n=3, n=4, n=5 where the color represents the normalized difference in temperature:

 <img src="ImagesWriteup/Final_3.gif" width="325"> <img src="ImagesWriteup/Final_4.gif" width="325"> <img src="ImagesWriteup/Final_5.gif" width="325">